Deploy W&B with Kubernetes Operator

 <Note>

-W\&B recommends you access the console using the following steps only if Option 1 does not work.
+W\&B recommends you access the console using the following steps only if Option 1 doesn't work.

 </Note>

-1. Open console application in browser.
-Open the above described URL, which redirects you to the login screen:
+1. Open the console application in your browser.
+Open the URL described in the preceding section, which redirects you to the login screen:

 <Frame>